Ogg's Torsion conjecture: Fifty years later: Torsion on elliptic curves over quadratic and cubic number fields

-\item Ohta \cite{O1, O2} has proved a generalization of Ogg's conjecture in the context of square-free $N$.
+\item Ohta \cite{O1, O2} has proved a generalization of this conjecture in the context of square-free $N$.
 That is, he proved that the $p$-primary parts of $J_0(N)_{\rm tors}({\Q}) $ and of $C_0(N)$ are equal for $p \ge 5$ and $p=3$ if $3$ doesn't divide $N$.\vv